-If you were in a car accident where you were sent to the hospital, then you would later receive an OUI citation, a criminal citation, and not be arrested.
+If you were in a car accident where you were sent to the hospital, then you would later receive an OUI citation, which is a criminal citation, and not be arrested.
 In other accident cases, if the officer comes upon the scene of the accident, but there are multiple people at the scene, and they can’t prove who was driving, you may be cited but not arrested.

 It also can happen when a witness allegedly saw you driving erratically and called 911.
 The police may have tracked you and your car down to your home.
 Even if they spoke to you decided you were drunk, there may not have been definitive evidence you were the one driving the car, so they couldn’t arrest you.